kumahq/kuma/docs/cmd/kumactl/HELP.md

       --ingress-use-node-port                       use NodePort instead of LoadBalancer for the Ingress Service --injector-failure-policy string              failue policy of the mutating web hook implemented by the Kuma Injector component (default "Ignore")
-      --kds-global-address string                   URL of Global Kuma CP (example: grpcs://192.168.0.1:5685) --mode string                                 kuma cp modes: one of standalone|remote|global (default "standalone") --namespace string                            namespace to install Kuma Control Plane to (default "kuma-system") --tls-api-server-client-certs-secret string   Secret that contains list of .pem certificates that can access admin endpoints of Kuma API on HTTPS
+      --kds-global-address string                   URL of Global Kuma CP (example: grpcs://192.168.0.1:5685) --mode string                                 kuma cp modes: one of standalone|zone|global (default "standalone") --namespace string                            namespace to install Kuma Control Plane to (default "kuma-system") --tls-api-server-client-certs-secret string   Secret that contains list of .pem certificates that can access admin endpoints of Kuma API on HTTPS
       --tls-api-server-secret string                Secret that contains tls.crt, key.crt for protecting Kuma API on HTTPS --tls-general-ca-bundle string                Base64 encoded CA certificate (the same as in controlPlane.tls.general.secret#ca.crt)
       --tls-general-secret string                   Secret that contains tls.crt, key.crt and ca.crt for protecting Kuma in-cluster communication
       --tls-kds-global-server-secret string         Secret that contains tls.crt, key.crt for protecting cross cluster communication
-      --tls-kds-remote-client-secret string         Secret that contains ca.crt which was used to sign KDS Global server.
+      --tls-kds-zone-client-secret string           Secret that contains ca.crt which was used to sign KDS Global server.
 Used for CP verification
       --use-node-port                               use NodePort instead of LoadBalancer
       --without-kubernetes-connection               install without connection to Kubernetes cluster.
 This can be used for initial Kuma installation, but not for upgrades
       --zone string                                 set the Kuma zone name